Configuration Guide

 --exit-timeout-secs=60

 • Make sure that the model repository paths exist.
 You can load models from a volume mounted to the Triton container.
-The following options for model repository mouning are provided via triton.modelRepository parameter in values.yaml:
+The following options for model repository mounting are provided via triton.modelRepository parameter in values.yaml:

 Model repository options